Teeth whitening

 Teeth whitening at your dental practice

 This is when your dentist uses a strong bleaching agent and a special light to whiten your teeth in the dental surgery.
 They might give you top-up trays to use at home and maintain your results too.
-These are specially made moulds that fit over your teeth, into which you pace whitening gel.
+These are specially made moulds that fit over your teeth, into which you place whitening gel.

 It can often be done in a single appointment, so it’s faster than whitening your teeth at home, but may also cost more.